Jstith/soups_scoop/README.md

      * Must be GMAIL account that allows less secure apps.

 ## Looking ahead
-At the moment the main changes I hope to make is in the organization of the code.
-In addition, I hope to add a little more personality into the emails.
-Hopefully, I will be able to personalize the news data but that looks like it will be a little far off.
+At the moment the main changes I hope to make are in the organization of the code.
+Additionally, I hope to add a little more personality into the emails.
+Hopefully, I will be able to personalize the news data but that's still a littly ways out.
 Finally, I might add some css to the email format to make it a little more interesting.

 #### Please don't just roast the code.
 I'd be happy to have a discussion about what I did if you want to shoot me an email at: `information.myevents@gmail.com`